-A 721 4 PRINT MAKING (TERM) A7314 HONORS GRADES 11-12 .25 CREDIT
+A7314 PRINTMAKING (TERM) HONORS GRADES 11-12 .25 CREDIT

 Printmaking is an art form that goes back thousands of years and was employed by the early Mesopotamians, the Chinese, and Egyptians.
 Printmaking is the process of transferring an image from a block, plate, or other matrices to paper or textile material in order to make a designated number of the same image.
 In this class, students will carve, cut stencils and create plates to be printed using a printing press and by hand.

 The course allows students to dive into the history, materials, and process of relief printmaking.
 Learning the purpose of different tools, students would reach specific objectives using linoleum as a carving surface for their designs.
 Each project will prompt students to think conceptually about developing content for their work with the sequence of projects moving more towards a synthesis of conceptual and technical skills.
-Students will engage in group critiques of their work, learning and gaining insight from each other.
-This class encourages experimentation of new materials as well as problem-solving through the practice of trial and error.